At the Nottingham Academy we provide a high quality catering service to pupils and staff, offering a balanced and healthy choice of food.

 For many pupils, lunch is the principal meal of their day.
 Meal times should be relaxed and fun whilst also providing all the ingredients necessary to assist with pupils' concentration and learning.

 At the Academy, we prefer to manage the catering provision ourselves; this gives us more control and choice over the food we offer.
-We operate a rolling six week menu, to ensure a wide variety.
-Sample menus are attached on the right hand side of this page.
+We operate a rolling six week menu, to ensure a wide variety, the weekly menus are avaialble at the bottom of this page.

 The Academy operates a breakfast club that provides a nutritious meal for pupils before the beginning of the school day.
 The breakfast menu includes toast (choice of wholemeal or white bread), yoghurts, fresh fruit and no added sugar fruit juices.
 Lower fat versions of milk and milk products are offered.
 When meat (e.g. bacon) is served, lower fat cooking methods are used.
 Spreading fats are used sparingly and breakfast cereals high in sugar are not provided.

 At break time our pupils are offered a range of healthy snacks and sandwiches, containing fresh fillings prepared by the Academy Catering team.
 A selection of fresh fruit is also available every day.
 Drinks on offer include still water, low fat flavoured milks and no added sugar fruit juices.

 Use of food as a reward

 The Academy does not encourage the regular eating of sweets or other foods high in sugar or fat, especially as a reward for good behaviour, academic or other achievements.

 Food prepared by the Academy Catering Team meets the national standards for school lunches (www.schoolfoodtrust.org.uk) and our SNAG (School Nutrition Action Group) is involved in suggesting changes in the menu.

 The Academy provides a free supply of drinking water in the dining room at breakfast, break and lunch times.